Vansitha/TOCTTOU-demo-program/README.md

 - Note that you are the owner of this file therefore it can be used for any malicious activity.
 - Now delete the `users.txt` file and run the program again.
 - The program itself will create the file and put in the user id in it.
 Note that in a real scenerio you will not be the owner of that file.
-Therefore you will not be able to view or update its content.
+Therefore you will not have access to the file.